-This past year has marked a revival of artificial intelligence (AI).
+These past few years have seen a remarkable resurgence in AI.
 While the term — and the science behind it — have been around for decades, the technology has only recently come into its own for the mainstream enterprise.
-AI-based tools are pouring into the B2B marketplace, and these offerings represent years of collective development and billions of dollars of investment.
-For example, distributed In-Memory databases, as well as new graph analytic approaches — both accelerated by GPUs — allow enterprises to access and interact with data much faster than before.
-Big pushes for AI deployments are occurring in manufacturing, transportation, consumer finance, precision agriculture, healthcare and medicine, and many other industries, including those in the public sector.
+We’re seeing a thriving ecosystem of AI-based methodologies, tools, and services entering the marketplace.
+The VC community, always thirsty for the latest and greatest technology, is pouring hefty investments into AI startups.
+For example, one big area of interest is distributed In-Memory databases, as well as new graph analytic approaches — both accelerated by GPUs — that allow enterprises to access and interact with data much faster than before.
+In terms of industry appeal, we’re seeing AI being adopted by companies doing business in healthcare, manufacturing, transportation, customer service, finance, and many others.

 So why, after all these years, is AI coming to the forefront?
-We break it down into 3 themes that have converged to drive this renewed purpose.
-The first is the scale of computation and technology.
-Only recently have technologists figured out how to scale computation to build deep-learning algorithms that can take effective advantage of voluminous amounts of data.
+We break it down into three themes that have converged to drive this renewed purpose.
+The first is the scale of computation and supporting technology.
+Recent technology advancements have led to the scale of computation required by deep-learning algorithms.
 The second is the massive heap of data, as we cross a major milestone in the volume of data currently being collected and used by enterprises.
-And the third is a shift in mindset from being overwhelmed by the data deluge to actually being data hungry.
+The third theme is how corporations have gone from being overwhelmed by their data to actually being hungry for more.
 AI is the answer to this insatiable appetite.

 1. Scale of Computation